Head of Department:

 GCSE in Design & Technology, specialising in Product Design

-The GCSE Design & Technology course is part of a two-year study programme which is aimed at preparing you for Design A Level or Level 3 courses and careers in the creative, engineering or manufacturing industries.
+The GCSE Design & Technology course is part of a two-year study programme which is aimed at preparing you for design A Level or Level 3 courses and careers in the creative, engineering or manufacturing industries.

 This course will provide opportunities for you to develop the skills you need to design, model, make and evaluate products which meet an identified need.
 You will develop your designing and making skills through working with a range of manufacturing processes and materials, focusing mainly on wood, plastic and metal.
-You will learn to use the full range or workshop tools and equipment and will use CAD CAM (computer aided design and manufacture) and the latest technology to produce products of quality.
-Examples of products you can design & manufacture include low voltage lighting, small storage unit or an educational toy for a child
+You will learn to use the full range of workshop tools and equipment and will use CAD CAM (computer aided design and manufacture) and the latest technology to produce products of quality.
+Examples of products you can design & manufacture include low voltage lighting, small storage unit or an educational toy for a child.

 By studying this course you will learn about the following areas:

 - implications of wider issues

 - design thinking and communication